ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // Here the first argument in constructor is system identifier of
   // sc-keynode and the second argument is sc-type of this sc-keynode.
   // If there is no sc-keynode with such system identifier in
-  // knowledge base, then the one with specified sc-type will be created.
+  // knowledge base, then the one with specified sc-type will be generated.
   // You don't should specify type of sc-keynode here, be default it is
   // `ScType::NodeConst`.
 But you sure that your code will use this
   // keynode with type `ScType::NodeConst` correctly.